 Delete message files after they are read Use the DeleteMessageFile directive to delete message files after Version Manager reads them to obtain a change description or workfile description.
 For example, you might maintain a message file for a locked workfile while you are making changes to it.
 If you use this directive, you don't have to remember to delete the message file after it is used.

+Operation Directive.
+This directive takes effect when you use the PUT -M, PUT -T, VCS - M, or VCS -T command.

+[No]DeleteMessageFile

-Directive type Operation Directive.
-This directive takes effect when you use the PUT -M, PUT -T, VCS -M, or VCS -T command.
-Syntax [No]DeleteMessageFile Default The default is NoDeleteMessageFile.
-Special Consideration If you need to access the change description after a message file has been deleted, remember that the description is stored in the archive.
+The default is NoDeleteMessageFile.

+If you need to access the change description after a message file has been deleted, remember that the description is stored in the archive.

-For information about See Commands affected by this directive "PUT command" on page 42 "VCS command" on page 60 Using directives "Configuration Files" on page 114 Other directives "Using Directives" on page 107
+For information about See Commands affected by this directive "PUT command" on page 42 "VCS command" on page 60 Using directives "Configuration Files" on page 113 Other directives "Using Directives" on page 107